carbon-design-system/carbon/README.md

 # Bluemix Components

-**Component library for building websites and UIs for Bluemix.**
+**Component library for building websites and UIs for Atlas/Bluemix.**

-Bluemix Components gives developers (FEDs & Engineers) a collection of re-usable components they can use for building websites and user-interfaces for Bluemix.
+Bluemix Components gives developers (FEDs & Engineers) a collection of re-usable HTML and Sass partials they can use for building websites and user-interfaces for Bluemix.

-The aim is for every developer to use consistent HTML, CSS, and JavaScript in as many places as possible in their prototype and production work.
+The aim is for every developer to use consistent markup, styles, and behavior in their prototype and production work.

 ## Install